DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/data-binding-modes.md

 ## Conversion Dialog

-The following dialog can appear when **expression bindings** are enabled in the Report Designer and you [open an existing report](../open-reports.md) that uses standard **data bindings**:
+The following dialog can appear when **expression bindings** are enabled in the Report Designer, and you [open an existing report](../open-reports.md) that uses standard **data bindings**:

 ![](../../../../images/eurd-win-bindings-to-expressions-conversion-dialog.png)

-This dialog prompts you to to convert your report to use expressions (the new binding mechanism).
+This dialog prompts you to convert your report to use expressions (the new binding mechanism).
 Click **Yes** to run the report conversion, click **No** to open the report without changes.

 If this dialog does not appear, check which binding mode the Report Designer uses.